 Climate change and ESG risks are embedded within our Investment Risk Framework.
-Investment Risk monitors the resilience of our actively-managed Asset Management portfolios to transition and physical climate change risks relative to their benchmark as well as other relevant ESG risk metrics, through an annual climate scenario analysis activity.
+Investment Risk monitors the resilience of our actively-managed Asset Management portfolios to transition and physical climate change risks relative to their benchmark as well as other relevant ESG risk metrics.

-The Portfolio Performance and Control and Risk teams support our investment staff in monitoring ESG risk, including climate-related metrics, and issues are escalated to IPOC.
+The Portfolio Performance and Control and Risk teams support our investment staff in monitoring ESG risk, including climate-related metrics, and issues are escalated to the Investment Risk and Performance Committee.

-5.4 Managing Conflicts of Risk
+5.4 Managing Conflicts of Interest